serverlessguy/iot-greengrass/README.md

 6. Go to [Greengrass Core Devices](https://us-east-1.console.aws.amazon.com/iot/home?region=us-east-1#/greengrass/v2/cores) in the AWS Management Console to verify that the EC2 instance is registered as a Greengrass device before proceeding with the installation process.
 It may take a few minutes after the EC2 instance is launched to see it registered as a Greengrass device.

 ### Create LocalPubSub Component

+This component will publish 10 messages to a local topic named "/topic/demo-greengrass-thing".

 1. Change to the "iot-greengrass/LocalPubSub" directory:
 ```